-SB 14 would establish a system of continuing appropriation by which existing appropriations would carry forward into the subsequent fiscal year unless the Legislature adjusts them.
+SB 14 would establish a system of continuing appropriation where existing appropriations would carry forward into the subsequent fiscal year unless the legislature adjusts them.

 The Secretary of Administration (Secretary), in consultation with the Director of the Budget and the Director of Legislative Research, would have the authority to lapse Executive Branch continuing appropriations where they are determined to be unnecessary.
-Continuing appropriations would be defined as appropriations provided for in the previous fiscal year.
-The Secretary would also have the authority to adjust continuing appropriations that match federal funding and reduce them to match reductions in federal funding.
-State agencies would be charged with notifying the Director of the Budget, who would notify the Governor and State Finance Council, when an excess of state funds to draw a federal match is identified.
+The Secretary would also be able to adjust continuing appropriations that match federal funding and reduce them to match reductions in federal funding.
+State agencies would be charged with notifying the Director of the Budget who would notify the Governor and State Finance Council when an excess of state funds to draw a federal match is identified.

-The Secretary, in consultation with the Director of the Budget and the Director of Legislative Research, would have the authority to make temporary allocations (borrow) between appropriated funds and special revenue funds when the balance of a fund is determined to be insufficient to meet its obligations.
+The Secretary, in consultation with the Director of the Budget and the Director of Legislative Research, would be able to borrow between appropriated funds and special revenue funds when the balance of a fund is determined to be insufficient to meet its obligations.
 Such borrowing would require approval of the State Finance Council.
 Non-State General Fund (SGF) borrowing would be limited to no more than \$400.0 million.
 The SGF borrowing would be limited to 9.0 percent of total SGF expenditures in that fiscal year.
 If that amount is insufficient, the Secretary would have the authority to borrow up to an additional 3.0 percent for up to 30 days.
 If the Secretary of Administration determines that borrowing between funds and accounts is warranted, the first fund to be considered as a source of funds would be the Budget Stabilization Fund.
-Funds that are borrowed would be reimbursed for any lost interest revenue in the event that statutes specify the funds retain such revenue.
+Funds that are borrowed would be reimbursed for any lost interest revenue in the event that the funds have the authority to retain such revenue.